theakshitapachauri/DataMiningProject/README.md

 - Spliting the converted dataset into 3 files: training.txt for network training, val.txt for validation, and testing.txt for network testing.

-The implementation of 3 files: formulas.py, models.py, and proj_test.py, have been completed.
+The implementation of 3 files:

+- formulas.py : Implemented the logistic funtion as the activation function, derivative of logistic function, squared error function and derivative of the squared error fucntion.
+- models.py: Implemented Evaluation and backpropagation and
+- proj_test.py : Implementation and evaluation of first layer, second layer and error part of all training, validation testing part.

 Since the provided code had the python support of python2, I have written code which would be compatible for python2.